Orange County Aug 25, 2026

 Questions worth asking

-• Public comment: What is the specific process for registering to speak on agenda items during this August session?
+• Public Participation: What are the specific protocols for residents to provide public comment during this session?

 Signals to notice